 Nevertheless, Longhurst may have been on the inside track for this job.
 The PAL Board which selected her included four former or current colleagues in the General Assembly including Bill Oberle, Roger Roy, Terry Spence and John ‘Larry’ Mitchell.
-PAL apparently values political influence in selecting both Board Members and Executive Directors.

 Valerie Longhurst and the Police Athletic League (PAL)

 The chart below presents PAL Delaware’s expenditure of state funds from FY 2018 through 1/30/2022.
 Under Longhurst’s leadership, the agency more than doubled state expenditures during this period.